ruoqiong/Digital_Communications/README.md

 # Digital_Communications
-This is a MATLAB simulation about some communication systems in 《Digital Communications》by Proakis.
+This is my MATLAB code about examination of digital communications.
+I upload this code just for back it up.